 Still feeling snacky?
 Try these homemade jalapeño poppers, it’s hard not to love them.

 Nothing gets a party going like a cheese board: it breaks the ice, provides a place to congregate, and gets the people snacking.
 While no one will turn her nose up at a box of crackers and block of extra sharp cheddar, a truly next-level cheeseboard is both impressive and easy to put together—so long as you’ve got a game plan.
-Read on for our guidelines and a few pro tips.
+Read on for our guidelines and watch the video few pro tips.

 The Best Cheese for a Cheese Board